NCPS | NCPS Complaints & Concerns Procedure

 A. Has a criminal offence been committed, or likely to have been committed?

-If there is evidence of criminality, the Professional Conduct Officer may advise you to contact the Police.
+If there is evidence of criminality, the Professional Conduct Manager may advise you to contact the Police.
 In certain circumstances they will also do so themselves.
-As part of this process, the Professional Conduct Officer may immediately apply an interim Suspension Order on the member to protect the public quickly.
+As part of this process, the Professional Conduct Manager may immediately apply an interim Suspension Order on the member to protect the public quickly.
 They then have to have their decision to suspend the member ratified by an Assessment Panel within 2 weeks.
+If criminal proceedings are likely or on-going, our complaints procedure will await the outcome.
+In some cases the member will then be removed from our Register on conviction as they will no longer meet the terms and conditions of registration.

-Where a member is given a custodial sentence this means that they no longer meet the requirements for registration or membership, and both their registration and membership will be revoked.
+Custodial Sentences Where a member is given a custodial sentence this means that they no longer meet the requirements for registration or membership, and both their registration and membership will be revoked.
 Disclosure of any custodial sentence being served to the Society is required by any member so convicted.
-On receipt of evidence that a member is serving a custodial sentence, the Professional Conduct Officer shall immediately suspend the member, and then shall provide this evidence to the Chair of the Assessment Panel who will authorise the permanent removal of registration and membership.
+On receipt of evidence that a member is serving a custodial sentence, the Professional Conduct Manager shall immediately suspend the member, and then shall provide this evidence to the Chair of the Assessment Panel who will authorise the permanent removal of registration and membership.
 A member serving a custodial sentence may not appeal this decision as they no longer meet the requirements for Society membership.

 B. Should another process be followed first, or instead?

-The Professional Conduct Officer will determine if there are other processes that should be followed before the Society’s complaints procedures.
+The Professional Conduct Manager will determine if there are other processes that should be followed before the Society’s complaints procedures.
 This is because it might not be appropriate for the Society to get involved in a complaint before another process is complete.
 Examples of this include, but are not limited to:

-ii.
-A complaint has been, or should be, made to a statutory authority.
 If a complaint has already been made to such an authority, then the Society will await the outcome of that process.
-If it should be, the Professional Conduct Officer will advise you accordingly.
+If it should be made to a statutory authority, the Professional Conduct Manager will advise you accordingly.

-iii.A complaint has been, or should be, made to an employer, agency, EAP, line manager, or similar.
-If a complaint has been made then the Society will await the outcome of that process.
-If it should be, the Professional Conduct Officer will advise you accordingly.
+If a such a complaint has been made then the Society will await the outcome of that process.
+If it should be, the Professional Conduct Manager will advise you accordingly.

-iv.
-The member is a student and the matter should be referred to their placement provider and/or training provider first.
+and the matter should be referred to their placement provider and/or training provider first.

+The Professional Conduct Manager will make an initial determination on whether or not your complaint is within the scope of our Code of Ethics.
+It’s not their role to decide that there has been a breach or that this has been proved– that would be for our Panels to decide.
+The PCM will give due consideration as to whether your complaint would be the kind of thing which falls under our Code of Ethics.
 Our Code is primarily designed to deal with the member’s actions with a client.
 There are limited times when we could consider hearing a complaint not connected with client work, for example, something ‘likely to bring the profession into disrepute.’
 We do not however, as a general rule, follow a complaints process unless there has been direct impact on a member’s actual client work, other than in specific circumstances.

-‘Bringing the profession into disrepute’ is a high threshold.
+Bringing the profession into disrepute’ is a high threshold.
 What we mean by this is, for example, just because a member was rude to you in their personal life does not mean that they would ‘bring the profession into disrepute’.
 It generally means that their actions, if known, would be considered to be so seriously inappropriate for a counsellor that it would undermine how the public views counselling as a profession.
 An example of this might be domestic abuse.
+Another example is things members may say or positions they may hold on social media.
+Generally these are outside of the scope of our Code of Ethics unless there is clear evidence of, for example, hate speech, libel or criminality.

 D. Would this be an ‘excluded category’?